How To Set Up A QuickBooks Pro Account

 Get Acquainted With QuickBooks Pro’s Organization

 When I saw the Home page initially, it looked like a bunch of random icons.
-There is a rhyme and reason to the madness, however.
+There is a method to the madness, however.
 Each icon represents a key feature in QuickBooks Pro.
 These icons are sorted into five sections:

 In addition to the Home screen, there is a menu on the left-hand side of the screen that reads Home, My Company, Income Tracker, Bill Tracker, Calendar, Snapshots, Customers Vendors, Employees, Bank Feeds, Docs Reports, Order Checks, Add Payroll, Credit Cards, Services, User Licenses, and Feedback.